labbeltran/Milestone-3/README.md

 Created By:
 | MAX | MOE | LUIS | ANDRES |

-A group project using third party API to style an e-commerce website
+A group project using third party API to style an e-commerce website.
+Our end goal is to create an application that would hold users cards they bought in their profile through a mongo database and they would be able to trade with other users.
+We quickly realized we did not have enough time to achieve this and wanted to focus on the store front and have something we could actually deploy.

 ## Tech Usage